-I asked my friend Chris Lema from Liquid Web to put this video together for me to encapsulate his immense knowledge of creating products by sharing with you some tips on how you can best prepare your WooCommerce site for a new product launch.
+I asked my friend Chris Lema from Liquid Web to encapsulate his immense knowledge of creating products by sharing with you some tips on how you can best prepare your WooCommerce site for a new product launch.

 - The importance of your homepage